F5Networks/f5-appsvcs-extension/docs/declarations/profiles.rst

    Support for SOCKS profiles is available in BIG-IP AS3 v3.43 and later.

-This example shows how you can configure a SOCKS (Socket Secure) profile in a declaration using the **Socks_Profile** class introduced in AS3 3.43.
+This example shows how you can configure a SOCKS (Socket Secure) profile in a declaration using the **SOCKS_Profile** class introduced in AS3 3.43.

 You can use the SOCKS profile to configure the BIG-IP system to handle proxy requests and function as a gateway.
 By configuring browser traffic to use the proxy, you can control whether to allow or deny a requested connection.
 For more information on the SOCKS profile, see |socksdocs| in the BIG-IP documentation.